Ayaf-Bless/ds-design-system/README.md

-# A design Sysytem using sass and React applying the atom principle
+# A design Sysytem for a website

+## Tools

+- Typescript
+- React
+- Sass